benaclejames/VRCFaceTracking/EXAMPLE.md

 This guide will setup blinking on both eyes by controlling it with just the left one.
 You can instead repeat the below commands for just left/right eyes to do independent blinking, or use it as the basis of dynamically linking/unlinking the eyes using a gesture or control.

 1. Create two new animations: `anim_blink` and `anim_unblink`.
-These animations should control the blendshape(s) to fully blink/unblink your avatar's eyes
+These animations should control the blendshape(s) or the bones to fully blink/unblink your avatar's eyes

 2. Create a new Blend Tree as the default state in the blinking layer.
 It should be the only state and Entry should automatically transition to it